Post

 • Monday rest day followed by sauna (20 mins), swim (10 laps), steam room (10 mins) for recovery before starting Week 2.

-Going into Week 1, I wasn’t sure what to expect from loading.
+Reflection: Going into Week 1, I wasn’t sure what to expect from loading.
 Strength and endurance felt no different—if anything, I was weaker due to residual fatigue from baseline week.
 But the pump and fullness were noticeable by day 5-6.
 That’s the first sign creatine is doing something, even if performance hasn’t caught up yet.

 Interestingly, two days into maintenance (5g/day), that pump feeling has faded.
 Could be the drop from 20g to 5g, could be coincidence, could be placebo wearing off.
 Worth watching over the coming weeks to see if it returns or stabilises.